C&A Logo

 C&A is a pioneering fashion retail chain that blends affordability with a commitment to sustainability.
 Founded in 1841 by the Brenninkmeijer brothers, Clemens and August, in the Netherlands, C&A has grown from a small textile store to a global brand with a significant impact on the fashion industry.

 1. Early Days and Growth: Starting in Sneek, Netherlands, C&A grew under the Brenninkmeijer family’s guidance.
-It was among the first to take its stores international, making it a significant name in retail.
+It was among the first to expand internationally, making it a significant name in retail.

 2. Ready-to-Wear Revolution: C&A changed the game by offering ready-to-wear clothes at a time when most apparel was tailor-made or homemade.
 This move made fashion more accessible to everyone.